 Pinene-rich strains include: Jack Herer, Strawberry Cough, Blue Dream and Dutch Treat

 This terpene has an unforgettable flavor, calling to mind black pepper, cinnamon, cloves and oregano.
-Caryophyllene has powerful analgesic and anti-anxiety properties.
-Because it has unusual molecular binding properties, it’s also a key ingredient in anti-inflammatory topicals and creams.
+In terms of its potential therapeutic effects, caryophyllene may deliver powerful analgesic and anti-anxiety properties.
+And because of its unusual molecular binding properties, it’s also a key ingredient in anti-inflammatory topicals and creams.

 Caryophyllene-rich strains include: Super Silver Haze, OG Kush, and Rock Star

 This distinctive-smelling terpene is also found in hops, which helps give some beers their earthy and spicy flavors.
-As well as having antibacterial qualities, humulene is helpful in fighting the growth of tumors as well as helping to suppress the appetite.
+As well as having antibacterial qualities, humulene may be helpful in fighting the growth of tumors as well as helping to suppress the appetite.
 Finally: A cure for the munchies?

 Humulene-rich strains include: White Widow, Headband, Girl Scout Cookies (GSC) and Pink Kush

-Limonene may be a key to medicine’s holy grail: The cure for cancer.
+We’ve written previously about limonene, and how it may hold a key to medicine’s holy grail: The cure for cancer.
 Studies suggest that this terpene helps regulate our immune system and might also play a role in controlling the spread of certain cancers.
-Limonene is well-loved for its ability to impart general uplift and mood-lightening effects, and to reduce stress and anxiety.
+Limonene is well-loved for its ability to impart general uplift and mood-lightening effects, as well as reducing stress and anxiety.

 Limonene-rich strains include: Sour Diesel, Super Lemon Haze, Durban Poison, and Jack Herer

-Perhaps the terpene most clearly associated with the stereotypical “marijuana smell,” linalool is also found in lavender.
-It’s known to help fight anxiety and depression, and impart sedative and relaxing sensations.
+Arguably the terpene most clearly associated with the stereotypical “marijuana smell,” linalool is also found in lavender.
+It’s known to help relieve anxiety and depression, and to impart sedative and relaxing sensations.
 What’s more, preliminary studies suggest that linalool might help reverse the cognitive impairment and memory loss caused by Alzheimer’s disease.

 Linalool-rich strains include: Amnesia Haze, Special Kush, Lavender, LA Confidential, and OG Shark

-Catch some better zzz’s with a terpinolene-rich strain.
+Can you catch better ZZZ’s with a terpinolene-rich strain?
+Research suggests it might.
 With an aroma reminiscent of lilacs, terpinolene helps bring on drowsiness, similar to linalool.